Gianluca-Schileo/projet_ips/README.md

 # Indice de Position Sociale (IPS) Project

-### Considering IPS and IVAL, what should be taken into account when making policies?
+### Considering IPS and IVAL, what should be taken into account when making policies to increase baccalaureate results?

 ### Datasets